Last Dollar Scholarship

 All applicants will create a Copilot account.

-You will need to have your SAI, financial aid letter, student ID number, and transcript.
-Start your application early by completing the demographic information — you can go back later to complete your uploads when you have them.
-Deadline: July 10, 2025.
+Start your application early by completing the “About You” sections — you can go back later to complete the uploads when you have them.
+Deadline: July 8, 2026.
 Scholarships will be awarded on a rolling basis.

-Also visit PhillyGoes2College.org for other regional and national scholarship opportunities.
+Don’t stop there: visit PhillyGoes2College.org for other regional and national scholarship opportunities.

 “Through PEF, I was connected to resources and prepped for college and work.
 Most importantly, I was able to build valuable connections with passionate individuals who still support me, 7 years after high school.
 As I start my journey to a master’s degree, I am sure the support will continue.”